 For clinical trials and case reports (Levels A, B, and C), overlapping patient populations (i.e. the same patient treatment and outcome described in multiple reports) should be avoided, or carefully noted to alert users of this nuance and avoid conclusions that mistake these studies as independent.
 Note also that reports describing different phases of the same patient treatment (i.e. erlotinib and subsequently afatinib), or different clinically relevant conclusions (i.e. predictive evidence and simultaneous diagnostic evidence) are independent/non-overlapping entities.

-For Predisposing EIDs describing germline variants, the same patient may appear in multiple studies.
-Curators should be careful to note these cases by reviewing existing germline EIDs for the same variant in CIViC.
+For Predisposing EIDs, which generally describe germline variants, the same patient may appear in multiple studies.
+Curators should be careful to note these cases and review existing germline EIDs for the same variant in CIViC.

-Disease stage, prior treatments, and other experimental details influencing evidence interpretation should be captured within an Evidence Item to maximize user comprehension of the underlying study and the appropriate context in which it is relevant.
+Disease stage, prior treatments, and other experimental details influencing evidence interpretation should be captured within the Evidence Statement to maximize user comprehension of the underlying study and the appropriate context in which it is relevant.
 Such details are critical parts of clinical guidelines and can impact which clinical guidelines should be used as well as drug sensitivities (see EID1008 and EID1009).

-Five types of EID exist in CIViC (Figure 4), giving structured clinical annotation to a Variant.
-Three types of clinical statements, Predictive/Therapeutic, Prognostic and Diagnostic, are usually associated with somatic variants, while Predisposing evidence is generally linked to germline variation.
+Six types of EID exist in CIViC (Figure 4), giving structured clinical annotation to a Variant.
+Three types of clinical statements, Predictive/Therapeutic, Prognostic, Diagnostic and Oncogenic Evidence Types are usually associated with somatic variants, while Predisposing evidence is generally linked to germline variation.
 Functional studies are often performed in vitro, so associated EIDs will have the Unknown field selected for Variant Origin.

-Below is an example of an EID that illustrates the Predictive Evidence Type.
+Below is an example of an EID that illustrates the Predictive Evidence Type (Figure 5).
 This example describes the CLEOPATRA trial (NCT00567190), which evaluated 808 patients with HER2-positive metastatic breast cancer.
 These patients demonstrated significant sensitivity/response when treated with combination therapy of docetaxel, pertuzumab and trastuzumab.